West of England Works

 Joining the Project

-To be eligible for support, you must be long-term unemployed (12 months or more), live in Bristol and have the right to live and work in the UK.
+To be eligible for support, you must be long-term unemployed (receiving ESA, JSA for at least 12 months or receiving no benefits at all), live in Bristol and have the right to live and work in the UK.

 Please email firstname.lastname@example.org for more information or phone the Greenway Centre reception on 0117 950 3335 and ask about West of England Works.